 Helping children with dyslexia: Improving visual discrimination

-In this series from VisionWorks, we are exploring the visual difficulties often experienced by children with dyslexia.
+In this VisionWorks series, we explore the visual difficulties often experienced by children with dyslexia.
 This time, we are looking at visual discrimination and how to help your child develop this skill.

 Visual discrimination is the ability to recognise details in images.
 It allows people to identify the size, shape, form, colour or position of objects and printed material.
 Visual discrimination skills also enable people to identify likenesses and differences between specific images.